 - Cell Phone Records: As your attorney, we would be able to request cell phone records of the other driver.
 Records might indicate they were using their phone while driving.
 We would also be able to ask for permission to access social media accounts, for evidence of social media activity just prior to the accident

 - Eyewitness Statements: Other people may have seen the other driver engaging in a distracted driving behavior.
-Their reports could help support your
+Their reports could help support your case.

 Contact Our California Car Accident Injury Lawyers Representing Those Injured by Distracted Drivers